OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

 When you file for unemployment, your account is set up for 52 weeks which is known as a benefit year.
 Each account has a beginning and ending date and a weekly benefit amount as well as a total benefits payable amount.
 You cannot receive more than the total benefits payable amount during the course of your benefits year.
 Benefits that are paid at the full allowable amount will usually run out after 26 weeks.

-Your benefit amount may be affected if you worked part time and earned less than your benefit amount.
+Your Ohio unemployment amount may be affected if you worked part time and earned less than your benefit amount.
 Typically your benefit amount is reduced by the income you receive from working part-time.
 You may also be eligible to receive added benefits is your claim allowable dependents on your claim.
 Dependents can include children under 18 or a spouse within program guidelines.

 To determine your weekly benefit amount, determine your average weekly wage by dividing the total wages for all qualifying weeks in your base period by the total number of qualifying weeks.
 For example, if you had $40,000 in total wages and had 40 qualifying weeks then $40,000 divided by 40 weeks equals a $1,000 average weekly wage.
 Determine what 50% of your average weekly wage is during the base period.
 Next determine the number of allowable dependents and apply the maximums for each dependency classification: